vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/Transmission_mechanics.md

 - "But even if that cough or sneeze was not directed at you, some infected droplets--the smallest of small--can hang in the air for a few minutes, filling every corner of a modest sized room with infectious viral particles."
 - "A single **cough** releases about 3,000 droplets and droplets travels at 50 miles per hour." - [EB](https://www.erinbromage.com/post/the-risks-know-them-avoid-them)
 - "A single **sneeze** releases about 30,000 droplets, with droplets traveling at up to 200 miles per hour.
 Most droplets are small and travel great distances (easily across a room).
 If a person is infected, the droplets in a single cough or sneeze may contain as many as 200,000,000 (two hundred million) virus particles which can all be dispersed into the environment around them." - [EB](https://www.erinbromage.com/post/the-risks-know-them-avoid-them)

+## Entering cells
+Entry of the virus which happens through binding of Spike (S) protein of the virus with ACE2 receptors found in the lungs.